Poising on Ariadne's thread: An algorithm for computing a maximum clique in polynomial time: Ariadne: The secondary sequence of iterates

-For any given value of the Nisan parameter, Ariadne computes an upper bound on the number of iterations that are sufficient to compute a maximum clique so that if this upper bound is exceeded and a maximum clique has not been computed, the iterations of the dynamical system terminate, the Nisan parameter is decreased by one, and the dynamical system is initialized again for the new lower value of the Nisan parameter.
-This upper bound does not apply to the number of iterations of $T_{\mathsf{G}}$ directly but rather to the empirical average of a sequence of {\em multipliers}, that is, mixed strategies that are obtained by transforming the iterates according to the following process: Let us denote by $X$ the current iterate and by $\hat{X}$ the next iterate.
-The definition of a multiplier depends on the definition of the {\em operative matrix} matrix at $X$ (cf. Lemmas \ref{gt_lemma} and \ref{gt_lemma_secondary}).
-Using the (primary or secondary) operative matrix, the next iterate our dynamical system generates can be obtained as
+For any given value of the Nisan parameter, Ariadne either computes an equilibrium of $C$ or detects that the equilibrium approximation bound obtained in the next section has been violated.
+This process does not apply to the iterates of our dynamical system directly but rather to the empirical average of a sequence of {\em approximate multipliers}, that is, mixed strategies that are obtained by transforming the iterates according to the following process: Let us denote by $X$ the current iterate and by $\hat{X}$ the next iterate.
+An {\em exact multiplier} $Y$ of $X$ is a strategy Y in $\mathbb{Y}$ such that